How To Go Vegan

 5. Don’t be too hard on yourself

-If there are times when you accidentally get something in your body, through your food that is from animals, don’t be to hard on yourself.
+If there are times when you accidentally get something in your body, through your food that is from animals, don’t be too hard on yourself.
 It’s bound to happen as animal products can be found in anything from sugar (US) to your favourite bottle of wine.
 As you go along your vegan journey, you will start to educate yourself more and more and become more aware.
 When you are just starting out, you are just that – starting out.
-So if someone makes vegan food for you, and they accidentally use perhaps something that contains animal products such as a bullion, or you eat something and then you discover that it contains milk – then just relax.
+So if someone makes vegan food for you, and they accidentally use perhaps something that contains animal products such as bullion, or you eat something and then you discover that it contains milk – then just relax.
 You are doing the best you can.
-No one is going to punish you for accidentally getting something into your body that you didn’t intended to.
+No one is going to punish you for accidentally getting something into your body that you didn’t intend to.
 Sometimes it can be something really gross, but you will survive and learn (the hard way) until next time.

 6. Do the best you can